SoftUni-Internal/interactive-content/EN/02-Inheritance/01-Inheritance.md

 **Inheritance leads to hierarchies of classes and/or interfaces in an application:**

-A real-life analog of **class hierarchies** is a  **family tree**, we have one class starting the family and down the leaves, we have it is children and their children, etc.
+A real-life analog of **class hierarchies** is a  **family tree**, we have one class starting the family and down the leaves, we have its children and their children, etc.

 [image assetsSrc="inheritance-example(2).png" /]